 No matter what you picture this future looking like, you’ll need money to make it happen.
 When you stop working, your income goes away.
 So, having a financial goal in place to replace that paycheck with retirement investments isn’t just nice—it’s necessary!

 Why Is It Important to Set Financial Goals?

 If you don’t set goals, things won’t change.
 You’ll stay right where you are—in the land of wishful thinking.
 And while that’s a fun place to have some daydreams, it’s no place to live.

-Financial goals give a voice and direction to your dreams.
-They give them shape, activity and life.
+Financial goals give life and direction to your dreams.
 Don’t kill your dreams.
-Instead, set financial goals to help you reach them.
+Instead, set financial goals to help you reach them!

 How Can You Achieve Your Financial Goals?

 Write out your goals.

 We said it once, and we’ll say it again: You won’t put your goals into action if you don’t write them, speak them, see them.
 So, get to it.
 Now!
 If you need help shaping your dreams into real-life goals, get the Ramsey+ Goal Getter’s Guide.